ung0v/ai-sdk-v5-crash-course/exercises/04-context-engineering/04.5-chain-of-thought/solution/output.md

 } & {};
 ```

-This is a utility type that "prettifies" a type `T`.
-It essentially takes a type and makes it more readable by expanding any nested types.
-The mapped type `{[K in keyof T]: T[K]}` iterates through the keys of `T` and recreates the type.
-The `& {}` part is a trick to trigger the expansion of the mapped type, making the resulting type easier to understand in tooling.
+This is a utility type.
+It's a clever trick to "prettify" a type, making it easier to read.
+It does this by essentially creating a new object type with the same properties as `T` but removes any extra type information that might have been added, such as intersections.
+It's not directly part of the discriminated union logic but is used to clean up the final type.

-### 2. `EventMap` Definition
+#### `EventMap`

 ```typescript
 type EventMap = {